speechbrain/speechbrain/README.md

 - State-of-the-art performance or comparable with other existing toolkits in several ASR benchmarks.
 - Easily customizable neural language models, including RNNLM and TransformerLM.
 We also share several pre-trained models that you can easily use (more to come!).
 We support the Hugging Face `dataset` to facilitate the training over a large text dataset.
 - Hybrid CTC/Attention end-to-end ASR:
-    - Many available encoders: CRDNN (VGG + {LSTM,GRU,LiGRU} + DNN), ResNet, SincNet, vanilla transformers, context net-based transformers or conformers.
+    - Many available encoders: CRDNN (VGG + {LSTM,GRU,Li-GRU} + DNN), ResNet, SincNet, vanilla transformers, whisper, context net-based transformers or conformers.
 Thanks to the flexibility of SpeechBrain, any fully customized encoder could be connected to the CTC/attention decoder and trained in a few hours of work.
 The decoder is fully customizable: LSTM, GRU, LiGRU, transformer, or your neural network!
     - Optimised and fast beam search on both CPUs and GPUs.
 - Transducer end-to-end ASR with both a custom Numba loss and the torchaudio one.
 Any encoder or decoder can be plugged into the transducer ranging from VGG+RNN+DNN to conformers.
 - Pre-trained ASR models for transcribing an audio file or extracting features for a downstream task.
+- Fully customizable with the possibility to add external Beam Search decoders such as [PyCTCDecode](https://github.com/kensho-technologies/pyctcdecode) like in our LibriSpeech CTC wav2vec recipe.

 ### Feature extraction and augmentation